Online learning module

-For further information see safety criteria on our website.
+For further information see the safety criteria on our website.

 A chemical product meets the efficacy criteria if use of the product, in accordance with any instructions approved or to be approved by the APVMA, is or would be effective according to criteria determined by the APVMA by legislative instrument or contained in an established standard.

-For further information see efficacy criteria on our website.
+For further information see the efficacy criteria on our website.

 A chemical product meets the trade criteria if use of the product, in accordance with any instructions approved or to be approved by the APVMA or contained in an established standard, does not, or would not, unduly prejudice trade or commerce between Australia and places outside Australia.

-For further information, refer to trade criteria on our website.
+For further information, refer to the trade criteria on our website.

 A chemical product meets the labelling criteria if the label contains adequate instructions relating to the following (as appropriate):

-For further information, refer to labelling criteria on our website.
+For further information, refer to the labelling criteria on our website.

 How do I register a product?

-An application for registration of an agricultural or veterinary chemical product can only be made through the APVMA portal.
+An application for registration of an agricultural or veterinary chemical product can only be made through the APVMA Online Services Portal.

-The portal provides a secure online environment and allows you to monitor the status of your request and application.
+The Online Services Portal provides a secure online environment and allows you to monitor the status of your request and application.

 What information do I need to provide?

 You should provide enough information to satisfy the APVMA that your chemical product meets the statutory criteria.
-The guidelines on our website, provides some additional information that may help guide you as what to include in your application.
+The guidelines on our website provide some additional information that may help guide you as to what to include in your application.

 You are responsible for providing all supporting data and information for the registration and must supply enough information to establish that the product meets the criteria.
 You will not be able to provide any new information unless we specifically request you to.

-The APVMA portal includes an online training module and a decision tree that guides you through the application process.
+The APVMA Online Services Portal includes a decision tree that guides you through the application process.